-- promote a positive culture of behaviour and celebrate their child's successes and achievements - get to know the academy's behaviour policy and reinforce the ethos and values of the policy with their child when necessary - support their child in adhering to the academy's behaviour policy - inform the academy of any changes in circumstances that may affect their child's behaviour - discuss any behavioural concerns with relevant staff promptly [insert main point of contact in academy] - take part in any pastoral work following misbehaviour (for example: attending reintegration meetings or reviews of specific behaviour interventions) - raise any concerns about the management of behaviour with the academy directly [insert main point of contact in academy]
+- promote a positive culture of behaviour and celebrate their child's successes and achievements - get to know the academy's behaviour policy and reinforce the ethos and values of the policy with their child when necessary - support their child in adhering to the academy's behaviour policy - inform the academy of any changes in circumstances that may affect their child's behaviour - discuss any behavioural concerns with relevant staff promptly (please contact your child's Head of Year or Pastoral manager). - take part in any pastoral work following misbehaviour (for example: attending reintegration meetings or reviews of specific behaviour interventions) - raise any concerns about the management of behaviour with the academy directly (please contact your child's Head of Year or Pastoral manager).